 Child abuse charges can negatively impact your ability to be hired and maintain custody of your children.
 Some people are surprised to learn what constitutes child abuse in Colorado.
-If you feel you've been wrongly accused of child abuse and need to know what your options are then call James for a Free consultation at (719) 578-3322.
+Learn more in our blog.

 Kids require care, protection, and safety, and they should certainly not be subject to violence, abuse, or neglect.
 Almost all parents know this, and so does the law.
 That’s why Colorado law and Colorado prosecutors treat child abuse charges so seriously.
 Prosecutors will aggressively seek convictions for child abuse, and due to the severity of the crime, law enforcement will often err on the side of caution, arresting a parent or other adult in situations where no abuse has occurred or a situation has been misconstrued.
 If you’ve been charged with child abuse, the consequences and stigma can of such charges can put your family, freedom, and future at risk.

 Raising children is a rewarding and worthwhile pursuit, however, at times it can be very challenging.